madhurimarawat/Cloud-Computing/README.md

 ### Explanation of Folders:

 - **Codes Folder (💻):**
-  Contains the source code used for the experiment.
-If the experiment involves running scripts or programs, the corresponding code files go here.
+  This folder contains the source code for the experiment.
+It includes all the necessary code files, scripts, and programs required to run the experiment.
+Additionally, it holds detailed explanations of the command prompt inputs and outputs:
+  - **Command Prompt Input and Output Explanation (MD & PDF)**: Provides an explanation of the inputs and outputs for all commands used in the experiment.
+  - **Command Prompt Input and Output Logs (TXT)**: Contains the actual input commands and their corresponding outputs in text format for reference.

 - **Dataset Folder (📁):**
   This folder stores the dataset used in an experiment.
 If a dataset is involved (like a `.csv`, `.json`, or any data file), it will be placed here.